How to Appeal my Assessed Value

 Presenting your Appeal to the Board of Equalization

-In a challenge to the Assessor’s valuation of property, the value of the property for purpose of taxation as determined by the Assessor is presumed to be correct; the burden of proof is upon the taxpayer to show that they are entitled to the relief claimed.
+In a challenge to the assessor’s valuation of property, the value of the property for purpose of taxation, as determined by the assessor, is presumed to be correct.
+The burden of proof is upon the taxpayer to show that they are entitled to the relief claimed, per Idaho statute 63-502.

-Please bring 5 copies of the submitted appeal form to disperse.
+Please bring 5 copies of the submitted appeal form and documentation to disperse to all parties.

 Procedure for hearing